Passenger on flight arriving in Miami from Colombia opens plane door, jumps on wing

 MIAMI – A passenger on a flight that arrived in Miami from Colombia was apprehended after exiting the plane before it reached the terminal.

-According to police, the passenger opened an emergency door and jumped onto the wing of the aircraft as it was pulling into its designated gate.
+According to police, the passenger opened an emergency door and jumped onto the wing of the aircraft as it was pulling into its designated gate at approximately 7:16 p.m.
+Wednesday.

-Local 10 News has learned the subject who exited the plane was 33-year-old Christian Segura, an American citizen.
+Local 10 News has learned the man who exited the plane was 33-year-old Christian Segura, an American citizen.
+Police have confirmed his identity.

 The flight, which had just arrived at Miami International Airport from Cali, Colombia, was American Airlines flight 920, police said.